DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/clients.md

 {{% /notice %}}

 ## Defining a client for server to server communication
-In this scenario no interactive user is present - a service (aka client) wants to communicate with an API (aka scope):
+In this scenario no interactive user is present - a service (i.e. the client) wants to communicate with an API (i.e. the resource that supports the scope):

 ```cs
 public class Clients